mostafa-abokhadra/backEndRef/nodeJs/0-intro.md

 > [!NOTE]
 > V8 engine is written using C++, so you can embed V8 engine in your C++ application
-> you can write C++ code that get executed when the user write js code, in other words you can add new features for js itself
+> you can write C++ code that get executed when the user write js code, in other words you can add new features to js itself

 > [!TIP]
 > - since C++ is great for lower level operations like file handling, database conncetions and network operations, by embedding V8 into your own C++ program you have the power to add all of that functionaliy in js